erde-lang/erde/README.md

 - multiple returns
 - table casting
 - Macros
-- shorthand @test for self.test?
-- require global keyword for global vars?
+- require global keyword for global vars? (would be awesome, but requires scope tracking...)

 - DUE ???
 - order of operations?